bitcoin-sv/spvchannels-reference/readme.md

 5. Create config folder and save SSL server certificate file (<certificate_file_name>.pfx) into to the config folder.
 This server certificate is required to setup TLS (SSL).

-6. Before running the SPV Channels API Server containers (spvchannels-db and spvchannels-api), you must configure or replace some values in the `.env` file.
+6. Before running the SPV Channels API Server containers (spvchannels-db and spvchannels), you must configure or replace some values in the `.env` file.

 | Parameter | Description |
 | --------- | ----------- |